baritonehands/gccg-react/README.md

 ### iOS/Android

-Read the instructions in the [re-natal](https://github.com/drapanjanas/re-natal) for installation.
+Read the instructions in the [re-natal](https://github.com/drapanjanas/re-natal) repository for installation.

 Setup your device calling `re-natal` before you can run figwheel.